kamilazdybal/PCAfold/docs/tutorials/demo-global-vs-local-pca.rst

-  from PCAfold import preprocess from PCAfold import reduction from PCAfold import PCA, LPCA import matplotlib.pyplot as plt from matplotlib import gridspec import numpy as np
+  from PCAfold import preprocess from PCAfold import reduction from PCAfold import PCA, LPCA import numpy as np

 We generate a synthetic data set on which the global PCA will be performed: